centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 ## One-peer retention mode

-Advanced configuration for Centreon [Broker](#broker) that reverses the direction of BBDO flows between Broker and Engine.
-This mode is commonly used in demilitarized zones (DMZ).
+Advanced configuration for Centreon [Broker](#broker) that activates the retention mechanism in [Broker inverted flow mode](#broker-inverted-flow-mode).
+This mode is commonly used for monitoring servers ([pollers](#poller) or [remote servers](#remote-server)) located in demilitarized zones (DMZ).

 ## Performance data

 See [**Metric**](#metric).

+## Plugin

+A plugin is a monitoring probe, i.e. a binary executable or a script that is called by the [monitoring engine](#monitoring-engine) to carry out a check on a [host](#host) or [service](#service).
+The plugin determines which status should be sent to the monitoring engine, based on the checks it makes and on the thresholds defined in the configuration of the host or service.

 ## Plugin Pack

-Centreon package that consists of a plugin and of the corresponding pack.
+The term "Plugin pack" refers to a [plugin](#plugin) and the corresponding pack.

-- A plugin is a probe (a script) that is called by the [monitoring engine](#monitoring-engine) to carry out a check on a [host](#host) or [service](#service).
-The plugin determines which status should be sent to the monitoring engine, based on the checks it makes and on the thresholds defined in the configuration of the host or service.

-- A pack contains the configuration of the plugin in Centreon (command, [templates](#template), thresholds).
+A pack contains the configuration of the plugin in Centreon (command, [templates](#template), thresholds), as well as data required by the automatic discovery feature.

 **See also**: